-RECEIVING MEMBERS.

-¶ 45.
-Let none be received into full connection, unless they give evidence of a renewed heart, by living up to the requirements of the General Rules, and have met in class six months on probation, have been baptized, have, wherever practicable, been recommended by the official members of the society, and can give satisfactory answers to the following questions, which shall be proposed to them before the Society :

-1. Have you the witness of THE SPIRIT that you are a child of God ?

-2. Have you that Perfect Love which casteth out fear?
-If not, will you diligently seek until you obtain it?

-3. Is it your purpose to devote yourself the remainder of your life wholly to the service of God, doing good to your fellow men, and working out your own salvation with fear and trembling?

-4 Will you forever lay aside all superfluous ornaments, and adorn yourself in modest apparel, with shamefacedness and sobriety, not with broidered hair, or gold, or pearls, or costly array, but which becometh those professing godliness, with good works?

-5. Will you abstain from connection with all secret societies, keeping yourself free to follow the will of the Lord in all things ?

-6. Do you subscribe to our articles of religion, our General Rules, and our Discipline, and are you willing to be governed by the same ?

-7. Have you Christian fellowship and love for the
+- ¶ 45.
+Let none be received into full connection, unless they give evidence of a renewed heart, by living up to the requirements of the General Rules, and have met in class six months on probation, have been baptized, have, wherever practicable, been recommended by the official members of the society, and can give satisfactory answers to the following questions, which shall be proposed to them before the Society: - 1.
+Have you the witness of THE SPIRIT that you are a child of God? - 2.
+Have you that Perfect Love which casteth out fear?
+If not, will you diligently seek until you obtain it? - 3.
+Is it your purpose to devote yourself the remainder of your life wholly to the service of God, doing good to your fellow men, and working out your own salvation with fear and trembling? - 4.
+Will you forever lay aside all superfluous ornaments, and adorn yourself in modest apparel, with shamefacedness and sobriety, not with broidered hair, or gold, or pearls, or costly array, but which becometh those professing godliness, with good works? - 5.
+Will you abstain from connection with all secret societies, keeping yourself free to follow the will of the Lord in all things? - 6.
+Do you subscribe to our articles of religion, our General Rules, and our Discipline, and are you willing to be governed by the same? - 7.
+Have you Christian fellowship and love for the members of this society, and will you assist them, as God shall give you ability, in carrying on the work of the Lord?

-^{}Per-ons baptized in infancy must publicly ascent to the boptismal covenant.
+^{}Persons baptized in inf cy must publicly assent to the baptismal covenant.